narang99/shenzi/README.md

 ```bash
 shenzi build ./shenzi.json
 ```
-This can take a moment, after it is done, your application would be packaged in a `dist` folder (including the python interpreter).
+This can take a moment, after it is done, your application would be packaged in a `dist` folder.
 You can ship this `dist` folder to any target machine and it should work out of the box.
+The only required dependency is `bash`.

-It does depend on existence of `bash` in target machines, you can start your application using
+Run `dist/bootstrap.sh` to run your application.
 ```bash
 # bootstrap.sh is the entrypoint for your application
 # you can run this from any directory generally